“Take the leap, it will change your life in ways you could never imagine.”

 Period 2

-All-camp Sing & Gathering – Jamie Bunce, with Kathy Bullock, Bob Walser, and Justin Golden
+All-camp Sing and Gathering – Jamie Bunce, with various staff

 Each day, the whole camp gathers in one of the airy pavilions nestled in the woods to join our voices in song and harmony.
 Some of our fabulous singing staff will teach a variety of pieces from different singing traditions and styles.
 We’ll build a beautiful communal repertoire throughout the week and have a celebratory sing-through on the last day of camp.